Wichita mayor wants more focus on a new chief at WPD

 WICHITA, Kan.
-(KSNW) – On Tuesday, Wichita Mayor Brandon Whipple called for better focus on finding a new, permanent Chief of Police.
+(KSNW) – On Tuesday, Wichita Mayor Brandon Whipple called for better focus on finding a new, permanent police chief.

 “It doesn’t deter our search,” said Mayor Whipple of the details coming out about two deputy chiefs and one former deputy Wichita Police Department chief threatening to sue the City.
 “And what the experts have told us is that actually there are folks that like a challenge.
 And they want to come in and make a legacy of being a professional police chief that’s leading a community forward.”